 Sunday, November 1 from 4-6 pm EST The Poetic Principle As a Force for Universal History Lecturer: Gerry Therrien

-Sunday, November 29 from 4-6 pm EST Benjamin West’s Creation of a New Paradigm in Art and Statecraft Lecturer: Matthew Ehret, editor-in-chief of the Canadian Patriot Review and co-founder of the Rising Tide Foundation
+Sunday, December 6 from 4-6 pm EST Cultural Warfare and the American Revolution: Franklin, West and Morse Revisited Lecturer: Matthew Ehret, editor-in-chief of the Canadian Patriot Review and co-founder of the Rising Tide Foundation

 Feature Image: Death and the Sculptor by Daniel Chester French

 Make a monthly donation